aemmadi/fastdocs/docs/README.md

 <a href="https://fastdocs.io">
 <img align="right" height="100" width="250" src="https://user-images.githubusercontent.com/33047045/91181192-3f5d5280-e6ae-11ea-8ce6-0b00d8e776f6.png"></a>
 <p>
-Automatically generated <a href="https://docsify.js.org/#/"> Docsify </a> flavored documentation sites for your markdown files!
+Automatically generated <a href="https://docsify.js.org/#/">Docsify</a> flavored documentation sites for your markdown files!
 We are a README-as-a-Service project, spin up beautiful versions of your documentation in seconds!
 And the best part?
 We are completely free and open-source!
 </p>
 </img>

 # Getting Started

 To render your docs all you have to do is go to `/:user/:repo/` thats it!
+Currently, fastdocs only supports GitHub.

+?> `:user` should be replaced with your GitHub username

+?> `:repo` should be replaced with the name of the GitHub repository

 We automatically compile it with docsify and serve it at `/docs/:user/:repo/`.

 !> Make sure you **ALWAYS** go to `/:user/:repo` and not `/docs/:user/:repo`, the `/docs/` endpoint will not be available 24x7 due to hosting, but `/:user/:repo` always will be.
+Although we don't have an ETA, we are working on fixing this issue.

+_Example_:

+To render documentation from [https://github.com/cheeriojs/cheerio](https://github.com/cheeriojs/cheerio), where the `:user` is `cheeriojs` and `:repo` is `cheerio` you can simply go to [https://fastdocs.io/cheeriojs/cheerio](https://fastdocs.io/cheeriojs/cheerio) to view the rendered documentation!

 # Configuration